adityaphasu/notion-clone/README.md

 **Security and Sharing**

-- 🔐 Authentication to secure your notes
+- 🔐 Authentication to secure notes
 - 🌍 Option to publish your note to the web for sharing

 ## Technologies